-This course is a broad introduction to the basic principles of engineering and technology.
-Through the engineering design method, students will develop their problem-solving skills and apply traditional math and science skills to develop thoughtful design solutions to several challenges.
-These challenges will include engineering principles related to materials and mechanical engineering, chemical engineering, biological engineering, environmental science engineering, electrical engineering, and computer science.
-Students will also look at the economics of technology development, as well as major influencers within technology and engineering and technological advances that have resulted in significant changes in the world.
+This course is a broad introduction to the basic principles of computer science.
+Students will develop critical thinking and problem-solving skills as they explore core concepts.
+Topics will include the basics of hardware and software, troubleshooting, networks, cybersecurity, data representation, collection, storage, visualization, and modeling, as well as algorithms and programming.
+Students will also look at the economics of technology development, as well as major influencers within computer science and advances that have resulted in significant changes in the world.
 Through this, students will learn about the complex application of technological solutions.
-Additionally, a significant unit on computer science, where students will learn about hardware and software components and be given the necessary tools to understand the internet, social media, and storage devices will be included.
-The computer science unit will also include lessons on coding and programming languages, including a game coding project in Scratch.
+Assessments will include projects, quizzes, and tests.